 Because election season is looming, politics is a buzzing conversation topic.
 Therefore, you hear about it in the news, on the internet, and everywhere in between.
 Love it or hate it, politics makes the world go round.
 From local policies to international law, those who graduate with political science degrees go on to change and shape the world.
 Interested in a political, government, or international business career?
 Consider majoring in political science.
-If so, check out these political science scholarships available to help you pay for your higher education.
+If you do, check out these scholarships for political science majors available to help you pay for your higher education.

 Deadline: February 15

 The Daughters of the American Revolution (DAR), awards this scholarship to two students annually.
 The students must major in either history, government, economics, or political science.
 It is not renewable.

 Requirements: be a US citizen attending an accredited US college/university, be a college junior or senior, be majoring in one of the previously mentioned fields.

 The Government Finance Officers Association (GFOA) awards this scholarship in hopes of encouraging students belonging to a racial minority to pursue a career in government finance–at either the state or local level.
 The association encourages students to apply if they fit the description.
 Additionally, the scholarship looks for students majoring in either public administration, governmental accounting, finance, political science, or business administration.

 In order to be eligible, students must: be of a racial minority (non-white), be a current full- or part-time undergraduate or graduate student, be majoring in one of the previously mentioned fields, be a citizen/permanent residence of the US or Canada, provide a recommendation letter from an academic advisor, dean, or department chair.